 How Can I Quickly Raise My Blood Glucose?

-People with diabetes often use glucose tablets or dextrose to quickly bring their blood glucose back into range.
+People with diabetes often use glucose tablets or dextrose to bring their blood glucose back into range quickly.
 Sugar, soda, and fruit are not as effective because a considerable percentage of their sugar content is from fructose, which is metabolised differently and requires extra steps before it becomes glucose.

 For most people, whole food is better.
 As the table above shows, the DDF app will suggest you include starchy carbs like rice or potato if your blood sugar is significantly below your normal.

 When it comes to low blood sugar and not injecting insulin, you generally are OK if you feel OK.
 You don’t need to be concerned about lower blood glucose levels, particularly if you’re lowering them gently.